-SAAS funding

-New and continuing Allied Health Profession (AHP) students studying in Scotland, with the exception of nursing and midwifery students, can apply for the "Young Students' Bursary (YSB)" and "Independent Students' Bursary (ISB)".
+SAAS changed the funding regime for new and continuing Allied Health Profession (AHP) students studying in Scotland from AY 13/14, with the exception of nursing and midwifery students, making available the "Young Students' Bursary (YSB)" and "Independent Students' Bursary (ISB)".
 These are income assessed bursaries that are available to all students studying AHP courses in Scotland, including students from England, Wales and Northern Ireland.

-The Welsh Government provides a reduced rate loan for living costs to all AHP students from Wales who are studying in Scotland, as they remain in a bursary year, have their fees paid and can apply for a living costs bursary.
+The Welsh Government will continue to provide a reduced rate loan for living costs to all AHP students from Wales who are studying in Scotland, as they remain in a bursary year, have their fees paid and can apply for a living costs bursary.

-For detailed guidance on the support available to students studying on these courses please see the AY 21/22 NHS guidance chapter.
+For detailed guidance on the support available to students studying on these courses please see the AY 20/21 NHS guidance chapter.